OVERVIEW: The Dream Blue Foundation’s global development grantmaking focuses on education, community development, and rural healthcare.

 IP TAKE: Dream Blue does not award many grants each year, so grantseekers can expect competition.
 While this funder seeks to offer immediate assistance to those in need, it prioritizes projects that offer lasting and sustainable solutions to pressing problems.

-Dream Blue facilitates its global development grants through all its main grantmaking programs.
-However, its education program is currently focused on Tunisia, Cambodia, and on delivering Massive Open Online Courses (MOOCS) to educate and train Arab youth.
+Dream Blue facilitates its global development grants through all its main grantmaking program; however, its education program is currently focused on Tunisia, Cambodia, and on delivering Massive Open Online Courses (MOOCS) to educate and train Arab youth.
 Similarly, other Dream Blue grantmaking programs fluctuate in their geographic focus—grantseekers should keep up with any changes.

 Grants range from about $20,000 to $200,000.
 Dream Blue does not make a large number of grants each year, usually fewer than 20.
 In addition, grantmaking is limited to nonprofits in the United States, Pakistan, Bangladesh, Sri Lanka, Tunisia, Israel, Cambodia, Jordan, and Indonesia.
 To learn more about the foundation’s grantees and to get a broader sense of the types of organizations it supports, explore its partnerships listing.

 Dream Blue does not accept unsolicited grant applications or requests for funding.